ignacioaj/ia2-assistant/README.md

 **IA² is my OpenAI-powered assistant.**

-It knows everything about my professional background, experience, projects, skills, and career path and is ready to answer any question about me.
+It knows everything about my professional background, experience, projects, skills, and career path and is ready to answer questions about me.

 ## ✨ What it does